Koine Greek grammar: Semitic word order?

 The use of the inverted AB-BA structures found in Hebrew poetry, known as chiastic structure, is also often classed as a semitism, but is also found in Homer.
 Likewise the repetition of nouns with distributive force, e.g. sumposia sumposia ("by groups", Mark 6:39) could be Semitism, but it is also current in vulgar (common) Greek.
 Many aspects of New Testament word order, such as avoiding the "Atticist" affectation of placing the verb at the penult of the sentence, are simply natural 1st-century Greek style.

 Semitic vocabulary

 Although vocabulary does not truly count as grammar, other than in irregular declension and plurals, it is mentioned here for completeness.
 A small number of easily identifiable items of Semitic vocabulary are used as loanwords in the Greek of the Septuagint, New Testament and Patristic texts, such as satanas for Hebrew ha-Satan.
 Less evident Semitisms occur in vocabulary usage, and semantic content (range of meaning).
 Numerous words in the New Testament are used in ways that derive from the Septuagint rather than secular or pagan usage.
 In particular, there is religious vocabulary peculiar to Judaism and monotheism.
-For example, angelos more frequently means "angel" than "messenger", and diabolos means Job's "devil" more often than mere "slanderer".
+For example, angelos (ἄγγελος) more frequently means "angel" than "messenger", and diabolos (διάβολος) means Job's "devil" more often than mere "slanderer".